If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 From Badges to Cosplans to what's the big deal about Hall H, we've got you covered.

-The world of comic book conventions is a magical place where nearly anything is possible, but they do come with a lingo of their own.
+The world of comic book conventions is a magical place where nearly anything is possible, but it does come with a lingo of its own.
 Some terms are specific to certain conventions – Hall H is very much a San Diego Comic-Con thing, for example – while others are used more generally around the convention circuit.
 Even if you’re a veteran convention goer, there might still be some comic con terms that catch you off guard – which is why we’re here to help.

 Here at Popverse, we go to a lot of conventions scattered across the US and even a couple overseas, so we’re in a good position to tell you what you can expect to find on most show floors.
 If you’ve ever come across a term on a convention website that had you scratching your head, here is what they mean: